 How may I access the service?

-Contact Revd Jill Mowbray (Wellbeing Lead) by email at email@example.com or Revd David Blackledge (Co-ordinator for Counselling Support) by email at DavidJBlackledge@aol.com.
+Contact Andy Griffiths (Lead Adviser for Formation and Wellbeing) by email at email@example.com or Revd David Blackledge (Co-ordinator for Counselling Support) by email at DavidJBlackledge@aol.com.